edamame-course/2015-tutorials/draft/josh/04-assembling_your_metagenome.md

 Maximum length: 234281
 ```

 This tells us that we have 58510 contigs, more than half of our assembly is represented by contigs larger than 5464 bases, and that our average contig size is 1482 bases.
 Our assembly is a total of 234281 bases.
+There may be some odd terminology in some of the log file, [see this wiki for more information on terminology arising from the Celera Assembler](http://wgs-assembler.sourceforge.net/wiki/index.php/Celera_Assembler_Terminology) (the first assembly program designed for the Human Genome Project)

 I'm sure you're wondering just how much of our input sequencing actually assembled here?
 Well, we have to run some stats on our original input files.
 Let's use the handy [fastx-toolkit](http://hannonlab.cshl.edu/fastx_toolkit/), which is already installed on the EDAMAME ami.